Landgate/govhack/README.md

 # Help?
 Confused?
 Can't find data?
-Contact [Keith Moss](https://twitter.com/kevin_rudds_cat), or any of Landgate's other mentors who are on site.
+Contact [Keith Moss](https://twitter.com/kevin_rudds_cat), or any of Landgate's other mentors who are on-site in Perth.

 # What is available?